Jean-Régis Ramsamy: Links with India

 Moreover, his works, he keeps searching over Reunion-Mauritius-India.
 In 2007, he created the ODI with the publisher Christian Vittori, and the researchers Gilles Sagodira, Thierry Imidi-Maavouba and Véronique Smith.
 Although initiated in Jawaharlal Nehru University, by Ajay Dubey, the one in Reunion Island deeply wants to keep its local identity.
 ODI Reunion contributes to research and over all to link up Indian and Reunionese's researchers.
 Frequently, students collaborate with ODI Réunion.
 In 2009, an exposition of photographies of Indian indentured servant was organised in Chennai.

 In 2012, ODI Reunion organised its first international gathering, under supervision of L'Université de La Réunion.
 Furthermore, Jean-Régis Ramsamy was chosen by India to speak for Reunionese Diaspora during the PBD (Prâvasi Bharatiya Divas).
 This major annual gathering event has gathered 1500 former administratives in the Indian capitol, New-Delhi.
 Also, he spoke in South Africa in 2010, in Mauritius in 2012 and in Guadeloupe in 2013.
+On January 9, 2021, he received the Pravasi Bharatiya Samman.